SHRI KRIPALU KUNJ ASHRAM

 Narad Ji said “no. believe me I have no intention of running away.
 However, for your own satisfaction, you can tie me to this tree, while you are gone”.

-See the height of compassion of a saint: to deliver a soul, a saint is willing to be tied up with ropes!!
+See the height of compassion of a saint !
+To deliver a sinner Jeev, a Saint is willing to be tied up with ropes!!

 Saint Ved Vyas ji says: